mozilla/skylight/README.md

 1. Modify variables in .env.local, e.g.

     EXPERIMENTER_API_KEY=someSecretAPIKey

+To set the experiment recipe collection, uncomment the appropriate line in env.local.

 ## License

 Limelight is released under the terms of the [Mozilla Public License 2.0](LICENSE).